-Your course facilitators is Emily Woodmansee, ERAFANS Course Facilitator and director of Among the Ferns.
+Your course presenter is Emily Woodmansee, Founding Director of Among the Ferns and Bluestone Nature School.

 ONLINE LEARNING FORMAT

-This on-demand course is offered in three 45-minute segments.
+This is a self-paced, on demand course offered in three 45-minute segments.
 The course is hosted on the Thinkific platform and lessons can be accessed sequentially.
 Additional materials will be provided to help you lead maple sugaring activities with your students.
 Upon registration, we will provide you with a list of suggested reading and materials.